Find Your Perfect School

 - Start-when-you’re-ready culture.
 One of the best features of trade schools is that they are offered at multiple start dates.
 Throughout the year, you can find rolling admissions from most trade schools.
 Meaning, you don’t have to wait either until the fall or spring semester to start a program.
 And since classes in trade schools are relatively shorter than the conventional college setup, you can quickly jump in and start your program with little to no waiting time.

 - Small class sizes.
 When you attend a trade school, you will immediately notice the class size and how it impacts learning with like-minded peers.
 With smaller classes, you get individualized attention from your teacher, which can improve your skillset.
-The students in trade schools are expected to have the same interest as you, making it easier for you to create a group of like-minded peers who share the same career choice and passion as yours.
+The students in trade schools are expected to have the same interests as you, making it easier for you to create a group of like-minded peers who share the same career choice and passion as yours.

 - Career service opportunities.
 Because trade schools focus on teaching specific areas of skill, they pride themselves on successfully placing their students in jobs right after school.
 Most schools have counselors whose sole job is to secure their students’ employment after earning their degree or certificate.
 This reality proves how a trade school is so keen on a student’s success.
-It will also help provide internships, hands-on-trainings, and industry-specific training so that each student will become successful in class and on the job.
+It will also help provide internships, hands-on training, and industry-specific training so that each student will become successful in class and on the job.

 - Lots of savings.
 When you are in a trade school, you will spend less time in class to earn a degree.
 Because you have fewer classes to pay for, this can help you save a considerable chunk of money while going to school and improving your skill set.
 By the time you graduate and secure a career based on your degree or certificate, you are likely to earn more than high school diploma holders.